Kitchenuhmaykoosib Inninuwug First Nation: Background

 Healthcare was traditionally provided by the Hudson's Bay Company post master who would dispense medication etc. The first nursing station was constructed in 1938, funded entirely by Reverend Leslie Garrett.
 The two-storey building was 36 x 12; it included the electric light powered by a wind-turbine and battery storage.
-Indian Affairs built a new nursing station in 1950 which was staffed by two nurses.
+Department of Indian Affairs built a new nursing station in 1950 which was staffed by two nurses.
 The current nursing station was constructed in 1973.
 Like other reserves, the healthcare is delivered by the federal Health Canada (unlike the rest of the province).
 It's a six-nurse station with a physician on site Monday to Friday.
 The station also has visiting specialists including optometrists and dentists.
 The nursing station also plays host to two first year medical students every May from the Northern Ontario School of Medicine which is a key component of their first year curriculum.